xbyrne/glq_mpia/README.md

 ### Download Images
 Run the shell script `downloading_data/download_imgs.sh`, a wget command which downloads all the image files into an `img_files` folder.
 This takes ~12 hours, so if you can take advantage of a cluster that's better.
 The resulting images are stored in `downloading_data/img_files.tar.gz`, so you can just extract them from there.
 ### Compile Images
-Run through `compile_imgs.ipynb`, which generates a .npz file containing a numpy array with 2747 images and the corresponding IDs; this file is `images.npz`, which also contains the COADD IDs in the same order.
+Run through `compile_imgs.ipynb`, which generates a .npz file containing a numpy array with 2747 images and the corresponding IDs; this file is `images.npz`, and also contains the COADD IDs in the same order.

 ## Clustering Images using Contrastive Learning
 The notebook `contrastive_learning/trainer.ipynb` trains separates out the remaining objects into clusters.
 Due to the intensive tensorflow calculations required, it is only tractable to run this on a GPU.
 I only have access to one via Google Colab, so the notebook is written for that.
 If you are using a local GPU, you'll have to tweak things a bit.